 This plan can be focused on the child or can be family-centred, which draws together existing information and identifies existing needs, require outcomes and what will be done to achieve them.
-This document will be developed by a Lead Practitioner (SENDCO or Family Support Worker within school) to ensure the child and or family are central.
+This document will be developed by a Lead Practitioner (SENDCO or Family Support Worker within school) in collaboration with a pupil's Class Teacher to ensure the child and or family are central.
 The plan is reviewed and updated regularly to make sure it is meeting the needs of the child and/ or family.